sabrinahu5/starter-project-2023-v2/README.md

 ### Data fetching and other backend tools

 - [SWR](https://swr.vercel.app): React hooks for data fetching.
 Recommended by Next.js!
 - [Tanstack Query](https://tanstack.com/query/latest): React hooks for data fetching.
-Provides more features than SWR but is also a bit more complex
+Provides more features than SWR but is also a bit more complex.
+It's one of the most popular data fetching packages for React apps.
 - [Apollo Client](https://www.apollographql.com/docs/react/): A state management library for querying GraphQL APIs
 - [tRPC](https://trpc.io): Allows us to build and consume typesafe APIs from our Next.js backend (API routes) without schemas or code generation
 - [Prisma](https://www.prisma.io): A Typescript ORM ([object-relational mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)) that allows you to query and manage your database in a typesafe manner
+- [Kysely](https://kysely.dev): A typesafe and auto-completion friendly SQL query builder for Typescript.
+It's a more lightweight typesafety solution than Prisma.
+- [Drizzle](https://orm.drizzle.team): Another Typescript ORM that is more lightweight than Prisma, albeit newer.

 ### Testing frameworks